Cosplay restaurant: Tsundere café

+Idol cafés

+In recent years, some maid cafes have incorporated “idol performances,” where staff members sing and dance on stage like idol group members.
+They sometimes release CDs or host fan support events.

+Moe cafés 萌え系カフェ

+Although “maid cafés” themselves belong to moe culture, some establishments refer to themselves as “moe-style cafés,” placing greater emphasis on the overall “moe culture” experience (extending beyond maid uniforms to include anime character cosplay or fantasy uniforms).

+Cultural significance and social impact

+The cosplay restaurant has become a usual part of urban life in Japan, especially in Akihabara, when fans anime with the likes of manga and games.
+Staff members become midwives.
+Maids gently greet customers with lines like, “Welcome home Master” while butlers address guests with the politeness of English Manor.

+Regulars state that it is not just for their themed food or fancy dress that they head for these performances but also the warmth and recolonisation.
+The setting is warm, inviting, and an engaging air makes it a bubble away from reality.
+The style of service was referred to as a form of emotional labor that connects people through play and imagination (Galbraith, Patrick W).
+Some tourists see maid cafés as places to escape from the everyday.

+Others think the humour makes them light-hearted.
+According to anthropologists Kinko Ito and Paul Crutcher, cosplay cafés have been included in Japan’s “Cool Japan” project that promotes pop culture as an avenue to attract tourists and influence Japan’s image abroad.
+Through the years, they have evolved as a business and a cultural icon; showing how performance and hospitality in conjunction with a fan culture can manifest in daily life.

+International expansion

 North America

 One maid cafe which opened in the west was the "i maid cafe" located in Scarborough, Ontario, and was featured in CBC's newsmagazine, The Hour.
 The cafe was closed in November 2007 because management failed to pay back rent.

 In December 2007, Royal-T opened in Culver City, California, and was featured in several magazines, such as Elle and the Los Angeles Times.
 It was a combination of maid cafe, store, and art gallery.
 The restaurant closed after five years.

 In September 2008, a Japanese franchise Crepe House Uni opened in Davis, California, but closed in 2010.
 Their workers wore maid uniforms, but it was not exactly a maid cafe.

 In 2012 a maid cafe called "Chou Anime" opened up in the Midtown district of Detroit, Michigan.
 Information about the cafe could be seen on their website.
 Chou Anime was officially closed on Saturday, September 22, 2012, due to not seeing a steady flow of customers.

 On August 18, 2013, "Maid Cafe NY" opened in New York City, New York.
 While also serving food, the store also offered various cosplay items for sale and live music entertainment.
 It closed in March 2015 due to no longer being able to stay in its Chinatown location and being unable to find a new one.